Prince867/Lead-Management-system/README.md

 Automated Follow-ups: Implemented automated email reminders for follow-up actions to improve lead conversion rates.

-Customizable Reports: Developed a reporting module to generate custom reports based on different criteria.
+Customizable Reports: Developed a reporting module to generate custom reports and automtic will send to google sheet.

 User Authentication: Integrated a secure user authentication system to control access to sensitive lead data.

 Technologies Used:

-PHP: For backend logic and server-side scripting.
+1.PHP: For backend logic and server-side scripting.

-HTML/CSS: For frontend interface development and styling.
+2.HTML/CSS: For frontend interface development and styling.

-Relational Database: Utilized the power of an RDBMS to efficiently store and manage lead data.
+3.Relational Database: Utilized the power of an RDBMS to efficiently store and manage lead data.

 Learning and Future Enhancements: